namlit/siteswap_generator/README.md

 # Get the App

+The App is available at the Google Playstore: <https://play.google.com/store/apps/details?id=namlit.siteswapgenerator>

+## Becoming a Beta Tester

-The Siteswap Generator App is currently available as beta version in the Google Playstore.
-You can enter the beta testing and download the App with the following link: <https://play.google.com/apps/testing/namlit.siteswapgenerator>
+App updates are usually released as beta versions first.
+To get the newest features as soon as they are available you can enter the beta testing with the following link: <https://play.google.com/apps/testing/namlit.siteswapgenerator>
 # How to use the App

 ## Generating Siteswaps